torchTextClassifiers Wrapper#

 Main Class#

-class torchTextClassifiers.torchTextClassifiers.torchTextClassifiers(tokenizer, model_config, ragged_multilabel=False)[source]#
+class torchTextClassifiers.torchTextClassifiers.torchTextClassifiers(tokenizer, model_config, ragged_multilabel=False, value_encoder=None)[source]#

 Bases: object